Medical expert of the article

 Symptoms of Werner-Morrison Syndrome

-In connection with pronounced exciticosis and electrolyte shifts, changes equivalent to psychosis may occur.
+Due to severe exsicosis and electrolyte shifts, changes equivalent to psychosis may occur.

-Diagnosis of Werner-Morrison Syndrome
+Diagnosis of Werner-Morrison syndrome

-Increased VIP content in plasma, in addition to Werner-Morrison syndrome, is possible in patients with mesenteric infarction and with shock.
+Increased VIP content in plasma, in addition to Werner-Morrison syndrome, is possible in patients with mesenteric infarction and shock.
 This pathology is characterized by acute development of symptoms.

 What do need to examine?